nucypher/nucypher/docs/source/pre_application/overview.rst

 Staking Provider Strategies & Responsibilities
 ----------------------------------------------

-In order to provide the PRE service and receive rewards, there have three options for running a PRE node:
+In order to provide the PRE service and receive rewards, there are three options for running a PRE node:

 * **Node Delegation**: Delegate running a PRE client to one of the participating *node-as-a-service* :ref:`Staking Providers <node-providers>`.
 In this case, the setup, operation, and monitoring is outsourced, and stakers need only check in occasionally to ensure the provider is handling things as expected.